Key Points

 The Toyota Production System (TPS) serves as the foundation for Lean Manufacturing.
 Let’s explore this powerful method for improving your processes.

 The Toyota Production System (TPS) is a manufacturing philosophy and a set of management practices developed by the Toyota Motor Corporation.
-It emphasizes continuous improvement, just-in-time production, and efficient use of resources, with the goal of maximizing customer value and minimizing waste.
+It emphasizes continuous improvement, just-in-time production, and efficient use of resources, to maximize customer value and minimize waste.
 TPS has been widely adopted in many industries and is often referred to as Lean Manufacturing.

-Japanese industrial engineers developed TPS between 1948 and 1975 built upon the original approach created by Sakichi Toyoda, the founder of Toyota, his son Kiichiro and Taiichi Ohno, an industrial engineer.
+Japanese industrial engineers developed TPS between 1948 and 1975 built upon the original approach created by Sakichi Toyoda, the founder of Toyota, his son Kiichiro, and Taiichi Ohno, an industrial engineer.
 Toyota Motor Corporation first published a description of TPS in 1992 and later revised it in 1998.
-It is important to note that TPS was originally conceived on the basis of two concepts: production management and people management.
+It is important to note that TPS was originally conceived based on two concepts: production management and people management.
 Unfortunately, many organizations focus primarily on the production element and ignore the impact of the human element.

 2. Create continuous flowThere should be little to no delay from the time something leaves inventory until the final point of sale.